|

 Elizabeth traveled through Canada and the United States speaking about

-the call of Christ.
+the call of Christ and missions.
 These trips included Pastor Otto Stockmayer.
-In 1894

 Judd (later Montgomery) who had opened her own healing home in

 New York.
-She also traveled to the missions in India to encourage her
+She went on to travel to the missions in India to encourage

 Want